 This Peruvian city is colorful, easy to explore on foot, and has a bit of a European feel — we're in love!

-Arequipa is known for its white volcanic stone, sourced from the four volcanoes that surround the city and repurposed in so much of the iconic architecture around the city.
-It's the second largest city in Peru and oh so charming.
+Arequipa is known for its white volcanic stone, sourced from the four volcanoes that surround the city and repurposed into so much of the iconic architecture around the city.
+It's the second largest city in Peru and oh-so charming.

 Visit Arequipa During Your Semester Abroad In Peru